lifting-bits/mcsema/README.md

 ../cxx-common/build.sh --template everything `pwd`/libraries
 ```

 **Note:** This will build all of the dependencies needed by Remill and McSema.
-This includes Intel XED, Google Protocol Buffers, Google Log, Google Flags, and Google Test.
+This includes LLVM, Clang, Intel XED, Google Protocol Buffers, Google Log, Google Flags, and Google Test.

 If you are using Ubuntu 16.04 and want to skip this step, then download and extract `libraries` from one of the following URLs.
 McSema works across several versions of LLVM.
 This makes integrating into third-party projects using older LLVM versions (e.g. KLEE) easier.